Thedduro/Thedduro/README.md

 Hi there! 👋

-If you want to know me more, Click and go to Notion please💫
+If you want to know me more, Click and Go to Notion please💫